The Assessment Center is working remotely in response to COVID-19. For the best health

 these portions.
 You may retake the reading portion once.
 There is no cooling off period,

-so please email%20us if you want to give it a second try!
+so please contact us if you want to give it a second try!

 Yes.
 English & reading scores expire two years from the date you took the assessment.